-Centrelink provides employment assistance and a range of services and programs for Aboriginal people with disability to help with looking for work and planning for the future.
-This includes a range of allowances and access to services and programs.
+Centrelink provides employment assistance and a range of services and programs for people with a disability to help with looking for work and planning for the future.
+This includes a range of allowances and access to services and programs for people with a disability.
 Often a referral from Centrelink is required to access other services.
-For more information see www.humanservices.gov.au/customer/themes/people-with-a-disability and www.humanservices.gov.au/customer/themes/indigenous-australians
+For more information see www.humanservices.gov.au/customer/themes/people-with-a-disability